Pi-Specific Features¶

 hwmon temperature sensors¶

 pitop also discovers temperature sensors via /sys/class/hwmon/ by matching the name file content.
-This catches sensors that are not exposed as thermal zones.
+This catches sensors that are not exposed as thermal zones, including NVMe drive temperature sensors.

 Throttle detection (all Pi boards)¶